alastairpatrick/qos/README.md

 ### Atomics

-These are atomic with respect to multiple tasks running on a single core but not between tasks running on different cores or with ISRs.
+These are atomic with respect to multiple tasks running on the same core but not between tasks running on different cores or with ISRs.

 ```c